Skip to main content

 Virtual environment

-We recommend working within a virtual environment when creating Python projects.
-This way, all the dependencies for your current project will be isolated from packages in other projects.
+Working within a virtual environment is recommended when creating Python projects.
+This way, all the dependencies for your current project are isolated from packages in other projects.
 With uv, run:

 uv venv

-This will create a virtual environment in the .venv folder using the default system Python version.
+This creates a virtual environment in the .venv folder using the default system Python version.

 uv venv --python 3.13

-This will use Python 3.13 for your virtual environment.
+This uses Python 3.13 for your virtual environment.

 Activate the virtual environment using the instructions displayed by uv, i.e.: